metal-stack-cloud/api/examples/README.md

 export PROJECT_ID=yourprojectuuid
 ```

-Then you can execute them as follwoing:
+Then you can execute them as following:

 ```bash
 Golang: